GloriEvo/GloriEvo/README.md

 .

-Usually offtab or AFK, whisper to int and I'll try to respond when I return!
+Usually offtab or AFK, whisper to int and I'll try to respond when I return.

 Cuddling is always welcome and encouraged!